git-for-windows/git-for-windows.github.io/Updating-your-SDK.md

 # Updating the installed SDK

-The most simple was to update git is to open the git-shell and type the command
+The most simple way to update git is to open the git-shell and type the command
 ```
 git update
 ```